Knoxville Wage Theft Attorneys

 There is no denying that wage theft is a form of stealing.
 It is a predatory practice that cheats Knoxville workers and their families who depend on their income for support.
 Although low-income workers are often targeted victims of wage theft, this is a prevalent issue that can impact workers across all income levels.

-The Employment and Consumer Law Group has recovered millions of dollars for employees who were victims of wage theft or retaliation in violation of the FLSA.
+The Employment and Commerce Law Group has recovered millions of dollars for employees who were victims of wage theft or retaliation in violation of the FLSA.
 Reach out to a Knoxville wage theft lawyer today if you are interested in scheduling an initial call or meeting with our attorneys to discuss a wage theft claim.